MicrosoftDocs/appcenter-docs/docs/sdk/crashes/android.md

 If you chose to do so, you are responsible for obtaining the user's confirmation, e.g. through a dialog prompt with one of the following options: **Always Send**, **Send**, and **Don't send**.
 Based on the input, you will tell App Center Crashes what to do and the crash will then be handled accordingly.

 > [!NOTE]
-> The SDK does not display a dialog for this, the app must provide its own UI to ask for user consent.
+> The SDK doesn't display a dialog for this, the app must provide its own UI to ask for user consent.

 The following callback shows how to tell the SDK to wait for user confirmation before sending crashes: